pauloteixeira01/pauloteixeira01/README.md

-# Paulo Teixeira :man_technologist:
+# Hey there!
+My name is Paulo Teixeira :man_technologist:

-I am Paulo Teixeira and this is my laboratory of studies and experiences.
+I´m system analyst nad computer technician and I love tecnology.
 Feel free to contribute and learn from me!

 - 💻 stack: